 - Undergraduates who plan to attend the same conference to present the same research/creative work (as co-authors) should submit their travel support requests at the same time referencing each other as co-authors.

-- Support requests should be submitted as one request and a minimum of three weeks prior to the start of the activity for which travel funding is being sought.
+- Support requests should be submitted as one request according to the deadlines posted above.
 It is the undergraduate student’s responsibility to ensure all materials are submitted in time for consideration of travel support and in time for reimbursement upon return from travel.

 - Undergraduates should apply individually; group applications are generally

 not accepted.
 Call UGR with questions pertaining to this policy.

 - Students should retain all original receipts associated with the activity for which they have been awarded funding.
 A funding string can be provided to faculty mentors who use university purchase cards for student travel arrangements.

 - If the travel activity is co-funded by another department or unit, the total amount of travel support from all sources may not exceed the documented costs of the travel activity.

 - Travel reimbursement may take upwards of two months from the date of submission of receipts.